Los Angeles Rams vs. New York Giants NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Giants stats and trends

-- New York is 2-0 against the spread and 1-1 overall in games when it records more than 23.2 points.
+- When New York scores more than 23.2 points, it is 2-0 against the spread and 1-1 overall.

-- When New York churns out over 388.2 yards, the team is 2-0 against the spread and 1-1 overall.
+- In games that New York amasses more than 388.2 yards, the team is 2-0 against the spread and 1-1 overall.

-- The Giants have turned the ball over five times, one fewer times than the Rams have forced turnovers (6).
+- The Giants have five giveaways this season, while the Rams have six takeaways.

 Home and road insights